ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFoldersAPI.md

     open class func uploadFile(folderId: Int, uploadRequestDto: UploadRequestDto? = nil, completion: @escaping (_ data: ObjectWrapper?, _ error: Error?) -> Void)
 ```

+Uploads a file specified in the request to the selected folder by single file uploading or standart multipart/form-data method.   **Note**:  You can upload files in two different ways:   <ol>  <li>Using single file upload.
+You should set the Content-Type and Content-Disposition headers to specify a file name and content type, and send the file to the request body.</li>  <li>Using standart multipart/form-data method.</li>  </ol>

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/upload-file/).